What Is Grief Counseling? Understanding the Path to Healing After Loss

 It can hit like a tidal wave after a loss—or creep in slowly, settling into everyday life when you least expect it.
 Whether you’re mourning a loved one, navigating a breakup, or facing another life-altering event, grief can feel all-consuming.

 And while grief is natural, finding your way through it isn’t always easy.
-That’s where grief counseling comes in.
+That’s where grief counseling, or bereavement therapy, comes in.

 What Is Grief Counseling?